polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/02 - Ajax.md

 Managed Ajax also implies that it becomes much harder to create security holes, since all the code that is executed, is executed on the server - And the HTML and JavaScript parts, are automatically created for you on the client side.
-In addition, a code model where you only have to think about one concept, makes your code much more easily maintained - Contrary to a pure JavaScript solution, where you have to change multiple places, if you want to change even a small piece of logic in your own app.
+In addition, a code model where you only have to think about one concept, makes your code much more easily maintained - Contrary to a pure JavaScript solution, where you often have to change multiple places, if you want to change even a small piece of logic in your own app.

 ### Ajax technology choices in P5